wodo/django-ct/docs/index.rst

 SQL Snippets
 ============

-A closure table is a way of storing hierarchies (Tree's or DAG's).
+A closure table is a way of storing hierarchies (Digraph's).
 It involves storing all path through the graph, not just those with a direct parent-child realtionship [1]_.